RiediJohannes/library-riedmann/final/README.md

 ## Implementation

-This chapter focuses on some general thoughts about
+This chapter focuses on some general thoughts about my implementation of the webpage.

+/*
+  Chapter pending
+*/

 ## Learning Outcomes